yugabyte/yugabyte-db/docs/content/preview/develop/build-global-apps/_index.md

 ### Availability Architecture

-Depending on whether the application instances operate on the entire dataset or just a subset, and how the application moves on a fault domain failure, we define a few types of availability architectures that you can choose from.
+Depending on whether the application instances operate on the entire dataset or just a subset, and how the application moves on a fault domain failure, choose from the following availability architectures:

 - **Follow the application** - Only one application instance is active, while the others (one or more) can serve stale reads.
 - **Geo-local dataset** - Applications act on geographically placed local data.
 On failure, the application does not move.

 ### Data Access Architectures

-Depending on whether the application should read the latest data or stale data, we define a few types of data access architectures that you can choose from.
+Depending on whether the application should read the latest data or stale data, choose from the following data access architectures:

 - **Consistent reads** - Read from the source of truth, irrespective of latency or location.
 - **Follower reads** - Stale reads to achieve lower latency reads.